Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL step-by step - Azure Blockchain.md

 Duration: 30 minutes

-In this exercise, you will create a new Smart Contract that targets the Ethereum blockchain that is written in the Solidity programming language.
+In this exercise, you will create a new Smart Contract that targets the Ethereum blockchain ledger that is written in the Solidity programming language.

 ### Task 1: Code TelemetryCompliance Smart Contract